 The legislation aims to protect people who make disclosures about:

 - 'misconduct, or improper state of affairs or circumstances relating to a regulated entity’ (essentially all companies and RSEs) on the basis that the whistleblower has ‘reasonable grounds to suspect’;

 - whether an offence has been committed under any legislation that requires ASIC or APRA's oversight, such as the Corporations Act 2001 (Cth) and ASIC Act 2001 (Cth);

-- information about activity that threatens the safety of the public or financial system; and
+- information about activity that ‘represents a danger to the public or financial system’; and

 - information about whether someone has committed a Commonwealth offence (civil or criminal) punishable by at least one year’s imprisonment or more.